aktincz/LiveTranslator/README.md

 When there is huge amount of texts at your web, it would be good to sort them somehow.
 Just give the namespace to the translator dependent for example on [module](http://doc.nette.org/en/presenters#toc-modules).
 `$translator->setNamespace('products')`

-Panel will separate all texts from another namespaces.

 And now, enjoy.